Home

 • A learning disability should not be confused with other disabilities such as mental retardation, autism, ADHD, or behavioral disorders.

-• A child who has had a lack of educational opportunities, has frequently changed schools, has attendance problems or who is learning English may be misdiagnosed with a learning disability.
+• A child who has had a lack of educational opportunities, has frequently changed schools, has attendance problems or who is learning English may be misdiagnosed with a learning disorder.

-Most types of learning disorders can be categorized into four areas of information processing.
+Most learning disorders can be categorized into four areas of information processing.
 These include input, integration, storage and output.

 • INPUT: This is the information perceived through the senses such as visual and auditory perception.
 A disability in this area results in a child having difficulty with recognizing shapes, position or size of items.
 They can also have problems with sequencing.
 Auditory perception problems result in the child having a hard time screening out competing sounds in order to focus on one of them, like a teacher’s voice.

-Integration is the stage during which perceived input is interpreted, categorized, placed in a sequence or related to previous learning.
-A child with problems in theis area may be unable to tell a story in a correct sequence, unable to memorize sequences of information such as days of the week, or be unable to learn facts.
+• INTEGRATION: Integration is the stage during which perceived input is interpreted, categorized, placed in a sequence or related to previous learning.
+A child with problems in this area may be unable to tell a story in a correct sequence, unable to memorize sequences of information such as days of the week, or be unable to learn facts.
 They may also have a poor vocabulary.

-A child with memory problems has difficulty in learning new material without more repetitions that is usually needed.
+• STORAGE: A child with memory problems has difficulty learning new material without a series of repetitions.
 It can also be difficult to learn how to spell.

 • Trouble learning the alphabet, rhyming words, and connecting letters to sounds.